 Saturday, Feb 9th, 10am-1pm, I’m holding another session of my intensive, 3 hr hands-on class on medical massage.
 The concepts are easy to understand, but you’ll get advanced results.
 Learn how to ease tight muscles and relax your loved ones with a gentle, intelligent touch.
 NO massage or anatomy experience required!
 I’ll show you how to use the neurological system into tricking muscles into behaving, and how to erase scar tissue.

 This class is appropriate for every body, since I will show you how to tailor your work to your partner’s needs.
 Please note that you will be learning Osteopathic techniques, NOT traditional massage.
-Techniques include Trager, myofascial, exhaustion release, counterstrain, and percussion.
+Techniques include myofascial release, exhaustion release, counterstrain, and percussion.
 Handouts will be provided.
 If the class goes smashingly well, we may have time for a 6th bonus technique.
 Bring a partner or come alone: We will practice on each other.

 Limited to 8 people to ensure that I can provide lots of hands-on feedback and instruction: Your payment holds your spot. $60 per person.
 Reserve your space early if you want to come!